-The Grenache, Syrah and Cinsault grapes selected for this cuvée are vinified separetely to preserve their characteristics.
+The Grenache and Syrah grapes selected for this cuvée are vinified separetely to preserve their characteristics.

 This Côtes du Rhône is a blend of Grenache and Syrah grapes from clayey limestone soils from the north of Vaucluse and Gard.
 With a Southern French climate renowned for its contrasts, the vineyard endures the summer heat and Mistral wind.

-Each grape variety is vinified individually to develop their own characteristics.
+Each grape variety is vinified individually.
 The vatting is during 3 or 4 weeks according to grape variety.
 The wine is racked off and undergoes malolactic fermentation.
 Different grape varieties are blended.
 The ageing in vats lasts for 6 months before bottling.

 Crimson robe with purple nuances.
-The nose is seductive with hints of cherries and spices.
+The nose is seductive with aromas of black fruits (blackcurrant, blueberry, raspberry) and hints of "garrigue" (thyme and rosemary).
 The palate is elegant, round with a spicy finish.

-For everyday meals with cooked meats, grilled meat and strong cheese.
+For everyday meals with grilled and BBQed meats and strong cheese.
 It can be enjoyed now.

 Born during the 3rd century in Spain, Saint Vincent has been considered as the patron saint of winegrowers ever since the Frankish King Childebert brought back his tunic from Saragossa, the Spanish town of which he was Deacon.
 Several reasons can explain this choice, the simplest being the presence of the French word for wine (‘vin’) in his name.
 And given that Vincent means ‘triumphant’ in Latin, the choice of this name for our wine needs no further explanation!